 Knowing where people are finding your website helps you decide what you need to focus on when it comes to promoting your business online.

-If you are using AdWords, you can see how those campaigns are performing in respect to the people that visit your site.
-The Treemaps and AdWords sections on the left sidebar will show you the traffic numbers and the details of what that traffic did while on your site.
+If you are using Google Ads, you can see how those campaigns are performing with respect to the people that visit your site.
+The Treemaps and Google Ads sections on the left sidebar will show you the traffic numbers and the details of what that traffic did while on your site.

 Still under All Traffic, you will see Referrals.
 This is what you want to click to see what websites bring you traffic.
 This can be helpful if you’ve been focused on link building and want to see which sites have helped you grow your website traffic.
 This section details which sites people came from, and then what people did when on your site.
 Again, it tells you how many sessions, bounce rate, average session duration, and pages per session.